matrix-org/trafficlight/README.md

 This requires a homerunner instance running (ideally on localhost:54321 which is the default) to start and stop server instances as required.

+You may need to create the complement-synapse image by checking out synapse and running:

+`scripts-dev/complement.sh --build-only`

 Use this to start the test server:
 ```shell
 > . venv/bin/activate